Frequently Asked Questions

 Vietnamese Community in Australia – NSW Chapter

-This campaign is not about freedom of speech.
-It is about incitement to violence.
-The aim is make incitement to violence a crime and to remove such an offence from Section 20D of the NSW Anti-Discrimination Act and place it in the Crimes Act.
+The campaign was not about freedom of speech.
+It was about making incitement to violence a crime by moving it from Section 20D of the NSW Anti-Discrimination act and placing it within the Crimes Act.

 Why should community groups and individuals get involved?

-Like our Facebook page to keep up to date with the campaign and share it with your friends.
+Like our Facebook page to keep up to date with our activities.

 How do I contact the Keep NSW Safe coalition?